-This site was made possible with funding from the Media Democracy Fund.
-It was created and is maintained by the Telecommunications as Commons Initiative of the New Rules Project of the Institute for Local Self-Reliance.
+This site was made possible with funding from the Ford Foundation, the Open Society Foundations, and other supporters.
+It was created and is maintained by the Community Broadband Networks Initiative of the Institute for Local Self-Reliance.

 We work with communities across the United States to create the policies needed to ensure telecommunications networks serve the community rather than a community serving the network.
 The Institute for Local Self-Reliance is a non-profit organization that started in Washington D.C. in 1974.